Indian Americans

-Indian Americans are citizens of the United States with ancestry from India.
-The term Asian Indian is used to avoid confusion with Native Americans and the indigenous peoples of the Americas, who have historically been referred to as "Indians", also known as "American Indians".
-With a population of more than four and a half million, Indian Americans make up 1.35% of the U.S. population and they are also the largest group of South Asian Americans, as well as the second largest group of Asian Americans after Chinese Americans.
-Indian Americans are the highest-earning ethnic group in the United States.
+Indian Americans are Americans whose ancestry originates wholly or partly from India.
+The terms Asian Indian and East Indian are used to avoid confusion with Native Americans in the United States, who are also referred to as "Indians" or "American Indians".
+With a population of more than 5.4 million, Indian Americans make up approximately 1.6% of the U.S. population and are the largest group of South Asian Americans, the largest Asian-alone group, and the second-largest group of Asian Americans after Chinese Americans.